apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 # Upload a file from the cluster filesystem
 hadoop fs -put -d /datasets/example.orc s3a://bucket/datasets/

-# Upload a file from the local filesystem
+# Upload a file from under the user's home directory in the local filesystem.
+# Note it is the shell expanding the "~", not the hadoop fs command
 hadoop fs -copyFromLocal -d -f ~/datasets/devices.orc s3a://bucket/datasets/

 # create a file from stdin
+# the special "-" source means "use stdin"
 echo "hello" | hadoop fs -put -d -f - wasb://yourcontainer@youraccount.blob.core.windows.net/hello.txt

 ```